BryceVandegrift/website/content/software.md

 and follows closely with the Suckless philosophy.

 For document viewing I use [zathura](https://pwmt.org/projects/zathura/) with different add-ons for PDF and document viewing.
-These include `zathura-cb` for comic book support, `zathura-djvu` for DjVu support, `zathura-pdf-mupdf` for PDF support, and `zathura-ps` for Postscript support.
+These include `zathura-djvu` for DjVu support, `zathura-pdf-mupdf` for PDF support, and `zathura-ps` for Postscript support.